jgoerzen/vintage-computing/README.md

 Adventure](https://en.wikipedia.org/wiki/Colossal_Cave_Adventure) by
 Crowther & Woods, also known as adventure and advent.

-I have provided three versions for you:
+I have provided five versions for you:

  - `vint colossal-cave-adventure` is the one I recommend.
 It is a faithful port of the canonical 350-point version, usies the original text